IzaacMammadov/docs.urbit.org/content/courses/hoon-school/_index.md

 It is highly advisable for you to learn these pronunciations, as the documentation and other developers employ them frequently.
-For instance, a rune like `|=` is called a “bartis”, and you will find it designated as such in the docs, in the source code, and among the developers.
+For instance, a rune like `|=` is called a "bartis", and you will find it designated as such in the docs, in the source code, and among the developers.